-When you spin up a cloud server, a basic and immediate question must be answered first: should you use Windows or Linux?
+When you spin up a virtual private server, a basic and immediate question must be answered first: should you use Windows or Linux?
 Let’s compare the operating systems, both based on popularity and with a thorough discussion from experts on both sides of the aisle.

 - Which Server OS is Winning?